escherba/python-metrohash/README.rst

 Example Usage
 -------------

-The module provides Python interfaces to 64- and 128-bit implementations of MetroHash algorithm.
+This package provides Python interfaces to 64- and 128-bit implementations of MetroHash algorithm.
 For stateless hashing, it exports `metrohash64` and ``metrohash128`` functions.
 Each has an optional ``seed`` parameter.